sudeeprp/rapa-home/code-craft.md

 - Name your files and functions to reflect purpose, rather than their contents
 - Try the assignment
 - Tool myths: Using static analysis for _your_ goals
-- Add functionality by adding code, rather than changing the legacy
+- Add functionality by adding code.
+Leave the legacy unchanged (Open-close principle)

 ### Review modularity